adark-d/adark-d/README.md

 <br>

-- 🔭 I’m currently working on an enterprise BI and ML application for Dataware Tech Ghana Ltd.
+- 🔭 I’m currently working on an Enterprise BI and ML application for Dataware Tech Ghana Ltd.

 - 👯 I’m totally open to collaborate on **AI for Healthcare Projects (Cancer and Anomaly Detection)**

 - 👨‍💻 All of my projects are available at [Adark Amal](https://github.com/adark-amal)

-- 💬 I am willing to help with **Machine Learning, Data Science, Python, SQL, R, Data Analytics, Tableau, Power BI, Excel, Google Sheet, Medical Devices, Medical Imaging**
+- 💬 I am willing to help with **Machine Learning, Data Science, Python, SQL, Data Analytics, Medical Devices, Medical Imaging**

 - 📫 You can reach me on **davidwyse48@gmail.com**